BitsBytesGaming/interplanetary_game/README.md

 "move" - allows travel between the 16 different sectors in cardinal directions (up, down, left, and right)

+WARNING: If you attempt to move to a sector in a way that wouldn't make sense given the map, the game will crash.

 "examine" - reveals characteristics about the currently occupied sector

 "puzzle" - checks whether a puzzle can be solved in the currently occupied sector